 The plugin didn’t install all the new files.

 If the plugin update doesn’t complete, you might also end up with an empty folder for the plugin, or a folder with just some of the files installed.

-For example, if you’re updating the WordPress SEO plugin, its files reside in the /wp-content/plugins/wordpress-seo/ folder.
+For example, if you’re updating the Yoast SEO plugin, its files reside in the /wp-content/plugins/wordpress-seo/ folder.
 Since the update process requires removing the files, download a new zipfile, and then unzipping it back into the folder, if it stalls out and the new files don’t all get added back to that folder, you’ll run into problems.

 There’s one file in every plugin that contains information about the plugin, such as the plugin name and the author.
 If that file doesn’t exist, the next time you load a page in your dashboard, WordPress will realize this and deactivate the plugin (and it will show a notice at the top of your screen).

 However, if that file is there, but other files are missing from the plugin, you may see other errors, such as PHP Fatal Errors.
 You might also get the “white screen of death.”

 Before WordPress 5.5, if you tried to reinstall a plugin, WordPress would kick out an error because the folder already exists.
 Now, if you upload a zipfile of the plugin, it should let you replace the existing folder.

 If you don’t have a zipfile of the plugin, you can log in with FTP and delete the plugin folder completely, and then reinstall the plugin.
 Or, you can restore the plugin’s contents from the backup you made before updating.